dmauser/opnazure/README.md

 - Added support to OPNsense 23.7 (set as default version)
 - Removed Single NIC scenario support (due lack of usage for the scenario)
-- Add a configurable option for WAAgent version and changed the default for the latest version.
+- Added a configurable option for WAAgent version and changed the default for the latest version.
 - Miscellaneous fixes and improvements:
   - Updated all Bicep API Versions
   - Fixed some lint warning due to Bicep recent updates